 Park Planning Program

 Each unit of the national park system is required to have a formal statement of its core mission that provides basic guidance for all planning and management decisions, the park foundation document.
 A foundation document establishes the basis for all future planning and is the core element of each park's planning portfolio.
-The planning portfolio is the assemblage of individual plans, studies, and inventories, such as climbing management plans, general management plans, visitor use studies, and cultural landscape inventories, which guide park decision-making.
-The portfolio structure encourages the use of targeted, small-scale planning products to meet a broad range of park planning needs.
+The park planning portfolio is the assemblage of planning documents that guide decision making and satisfy law and policy.
+A park’s planning portfolio, which extends from the foundation document to site-specific resource and visitor use management plans, creates a logical, trackable guide for future park management actions.
+Use of the portfolio structure for delivering planning products introduces greater flexibility for park managers, supporting formal planning efforts for some issues while acknowledging that existing plans and guidance are adequate for other issues.
+A park’s planning portfolio can be visualized as a loose-leaf binder, in which particular planning elements can be updated, and new elements added, without revising the entire body of work.

 Offices and Programs